CodingBlackFemales/wordpress/web/app/plugins/buddyboss-platform-pro/readme.txt

 5. Activate 'BuddyBoss Platform Pro' from your Plugins page.

 == Changelog ==

+= 2.3.2 =
+* Member Access Controls - Handled group message permission issue when access control is configured
+* Zoom - Small improvement by providing an option to translate all strings from Zoom Gutenberg block
+* Zoom - Small performance and security improvement by updating the Zoom JS library

 = 2.3.1 =
 * Member Access Controls - Handled small translation issues for specific strings in the dashboard